vzqz2186/CU_car_automation/README.md

 # CU Image Recognition Neural Network
 Senior capstone project for Cumberland University.
-The purpose for this project was to create a convolutional neural network for image recognition in order to give a simple example of what automated cars do in order to detect obstacles on the road.
+The purpose for this project was to create a simple convolutional neural network for image recognition in order to give a simple example of what automated cars do in order to detect obstacles on the road.
 The project utilized the TensorFlow platform and Keras libraries.

 jvazquez_nncode_v3.02.2.py creates the neural network model and trains it using the CIFAR-10 tiny image data set.
 It achieves about 84% accuracy identifying objects in images correctly.